The Crash of the Dominican Clipper, NC 15376

 This was Pan American flight 203, October 3, 1941.
 This flight started at Miami Florida at 07:33 EST and was destined for Buenos Aires, Argentina.
 It never arrived.
 Instead it crashed on landing at it's stop in San Juan Harbor, Puerto Rico.
 I am interested in this flight because my father was the flight mechanic on the plane.
 At left is what my father looked like in 1942 shortly after the accident (from a US Coast Guard ID photo).
 At right is what he looked in 1958 when I began to know him at age 10 - with my brother and mother in a Christmas photo.

-I notice from my father's log book (initially received as a gift from his uncle, Caspar (Cap, "Million Mile") Swinson) that he first flew NC15376 as co-pilot on May 26, 1936.
+I notice from my father's log book that he first flew NC15376 as co-pilot on May 26, 1936.
 He flew it and other S-42s and Consolidated Commodores many, many times between November of 1933 and at least October 1936 when the log book I have ends.
 Here his first log entry flying as co-pilot (second officer) on NC15376.
 There are many other samples from that log book along with other documents of the time in this directory: JDDonnelley.

 As I collect information about the flight and crash I will post it here.
 Initially (March 2004) I obtained the Civil Aeronautics Board report on the accident and some pictures of the parts of the aircraft (a Sikorsky S-42 seaplane) apparently after they had been salvaged, examined, and were ready for scrap: